How To Make Your Coloring Pages Look Better ( Make Them Look Realistic)

 Filling White Spots

-Those leftover white spots, if your tool leaves you with any is from the ridges of the paper, these are also known as the tooth.
+Those leftover white spots, if your tool leaves you with any are from the ridges of the paper, these are also known as the tooth.
 If you are not using any additive you will have to press the teeth of the paper down to fill in those white spaces.
 This can be hard on your hands and can cause you to break your tool at times.
-These especially appear when you are using colored pencils and crayon.
-An additional way to get rid of those spots is to combine mediums, you can use markers, pastels or even highlighters as a base and then layer on colored pencils next.
+These especially appear when you are using colored pencils and crayons.
+An additional way to get rid of those spots is to combine mediums, you can use markers, pastels, or even highlighters as a base and then layer on colored pencils next.

 Adding White Spots